-In a recent work, \cite{Granja2023} drew attention to the significant relative rise in banks' reliance on the HtM category during 2021--22, likely as a way of, at least partially, `hiding' potential future unrealized losses in interest rate sensitive assets.
+In a recent work, \cite{Granja2023} drew attention to the significant relative increase in banks' reliance on the HtM category during 2021--22, likely as a way of, at least partially, `hiding' potential future unrealized losses in interest rate sensitive assets.
 For exactly this type of reason, there has been a widespread public debate about the HtM framework and it has become known as a form of `hidden-to-maturity' accounting.
-Worryingly, the empirical findings of \cite{Granja2023} also exposed how the HtM accounting rules were more frequently applied by less capitalised banks with significant uninsured deposits, thus prone to runs, presumably to immunize their capital from revaluation of securities held on-balance.
-Further, \citet{Jiang2023_hedge} argue that reclassification of assets to HtM hides actual interest rate risk that is left unhedged and not adequately recognized by capital figures reported in financial statements.
-In times of distress, or simply when market expectations change, these issues can be detrimental to those banks' health and---as the March 2023 banking turmoil showed---to financial stability as a whole.
+Worryingly, the empirical findings of \cite{Granja2023} also suggest that the HtM accounting rules have been more frequently applied by less capitalized banks with significant uninsured deposits, thus prone to runs, presumably to immunize their capital from revaluation of securities held on-balance.
+Furthermore, \citet{Jiang2023_hedge} argue that reclassification of assets to HtM hides actual interest rate risk that is left unhedged and not adequately recognized by capital figures reported in financial statements.
+In times of distress, or simply when market expectations change, these issues can be detrimental to those banks' health and, as the March 2023 banking turmoil showed, to financial stability as a whole.